Skip to content

 American stories

-Hello, and thank you for visiting my website.
-I live in Harrisburg, Pennsylvania, the state capital, and write narrative non-fiction books about small American towns, their people, and their crises.
+I live in Harrisburg, the state capital of Pennsylvania, and write narrative non-fiction about small American towns, their people, and their crises and crimes.
 You can read more of my biography on the “About the Author” page under the Centralia Mine Fire drop-down menu at the top of the page.
-My neighborhood, Shipoke, population about 200, is very much like a village, sometimes even like a commune.
-A National Historic District, it is bounded on one side by the flood-prone Susquehanna River, a source of beauty and dread, and on the other by a tall, faux-brick sound wall.
-The wall does lend a certain medieval German feel to Shipoke, and protects us to a degree from whatever nastiness is occurring elsewhere in Harrisburg.
+My neighborhood, Shipoke, population about 200, is very much like a village.
+A National Historic District, it is bounded on one side by the flood-prone and three-quarter mile-wide Susquehanna River, a source of beauty and dread, and on the other by a tall, faux-brick sound wall.
+The wall does lend a certain medieval look to Shipoke, and protects us to a degree from whatever nastiness is occurring elsewhere in Harrisburg.
 Or at least we like to think so.

 Fire Underground